Skip to main content

 Major Trails And Attractions

 The park offers trails through native Araucaria forest, a landscape type increasingly rare on the Planalto Médio.
 The immersive experience of a closed-canopy forest surrounded by agriculture highlights the contrast between the preserved area and its converted surroundings, a powerful environmental education message.
-Birdwatching in the forest interior reveals species that have disappeared from adjacent farmland.
+Birdwatching in the forest interior reveals species that have disappeared from adjacent farmland, with the papagaio-charão parrot a sought-after target.
 Stream trails lead to small waterfalls and pools within the park, providing natural swimming opportunities during summer.
 The seasonal pinhão harvest period in autumn offers a cultural connection to indigenous and colonial traditions of collecting Araucaria seeds.
-The park collaborates with local schools for environmental education field trips that introduce children from agricultural communities to native forest ecology.
+The park collaborates with local schools for environmental education field trips.

 Visitor Facilities And Travel

-Rondinha is located in the Planalto Médio of Rio Grande do Sul, accessible from Passo Fundo—the regional hub—via state highways across the plateau.
-The park entrance is reachable by paved roads from the municipality of Rondinha.
-Visitor infrastructure includes basic trail access, signage, and environmental education facilities.
-Passo Fundo, approximately 40–60 km from the park, provides the nearest concentration of accommodation, restaurants, and services.
-The city has good road connections to Porto Alegre (280 km south) and Caxias do Sul.
-Visits are best arranged in advance through SEMA-RS or the park administration to confirm access hours and guided visit availability.
-A private vehicle is the most practical means of reaching the park.
+Rondinha is located in the Planalto Médio of Rio Grande do Sul, in the municipality of Sarandi, accessible from Passo Fundo — the regional hub — via state highways across the plateau.
+Passo Fundo, approximately 40 to 60 km from the park, provides the nearest concentration of accommodation, restaurants, and services.
+The city has good road connections to Porto Alegre (approximately 280 km south) and Caxias do Sul.
+Public visitation had not yet been formally implemented as of recent records; visits are best arranged in advance through SEMA-RS or the park administration to confirm access and guided visit availability.
+[1] A private vehicle is the most practical means of reaching the park.

 Conservation And Sustainability